near/docs/docs/tutorials/contracts/nfts/minting-ipfs.md

 ## What's an NFT?

 Non-Fungible Tokens (NFTs) are digital certificates of ownership for digital assets.
-An NFT is a smart contract that is utilized for securing a digital asset.
-Once written, it is published into a token (ERC-721) on the blockchain.
+These digital certificates are published into an [ERC-721](https://eips.ethereum.org/EIPS/eip-721) token, and once written, they're secured on the blockchain.

+To create NFTs, the identifying information for these unique digital assets must be recorded on a smart contract.
+The information on the smart contract is what makes an NFT unique.
 Anything can be turned into an NFT, with the most popular being videos, media files, or images.

-NFTs are unique digital assets that have their identifying information recorded on a smart contract.
-The information on the smart contract is what makes an NFT unique.
-Fungible assets like Bitcoin can be exchanged, meaning you can send or receive bitcoins without any hitches.
+NFTs are inherently different from fungible assets like Bitcoin because bitcoins can be exchanged, meaning you can send or receive coins without any hitches.
 Fungible assets are also divisible, allowing you to send smaller amounts.
-Non-fungible assets are not divisible.
+Non-fungible assets are indivisible.
 For example, you can’t send someone a part of a painting or a ticket.

 > A non-fungible asset has a distinct property or properties that set it apart from other assets.